quillaja/mtcam/README.md

 #### config
 - program config in a file (ie config.json)
     - config system 'watches' file for updates and reloads settings live

-#### post-scrape
-- image processing:
-    - resize image (save disk space for large images)
-    - (?) check if scraped image is identical to previously scraped (resized) image, and discard if so (to avoid duplicates/"frozen" cams)

 #### binaries
 - scrape daemon